khulnasoft/khulnasoft/lib/codeintel/tools/merge-tries/README.md

 A little program to check how many rows we could save by merging tries inside our `codeintel_scip_symbol_names` table.

-Upload an index to your local Sourcegraph instance and run:
+Upload an index to your local Khulnasoft instance and run:

 ```
 psql --no-psqlrc --csv --dbname=sourcegraph --command="select * from codeintel_scip_symbol_names where upload_id = (select max(upload_id) from codeintel_scip_symbol_names)" | cargo run --release